Unstoppable199/Athena/README.md

 Most AI assistants are designed around cloud chat.
 Athena is for work that begins on your own computer.

-- **Work with private local files** using local model inference rather than sending the document to a hosted AI service.
+- **Work with private local files** using local model inference and keeping everything private rather than sending the document to a hosted AI service.
 - **Trace answers back to evidence** instead of accepting unsupported summaries.